BenBean18/AoC2024/README.md

 But in this silly journey we fell down a dependent typing rabbit hole trying to constrain my `Instruction` type to only be numeric, which probably would have happened anyway

 I need sleep but this is really interesting

+also it might snow but it's not snowing which makes us snow sad (even checked 4W alcove window)